-The area is steeped in history with over 75 blue plaques commemorating former residents including Elizabeth Taylor, George Orwell, Sigmund Freud, HG Wells and DH Lawrence.
+NW3 is steeped in history.
+Over 75 blue plaques commemorate former residents including Elizabeth Taylor, George Orwell, Sigmund Freud, HG Wells and DH Lawrence.

-Hampstead Heath is a key draw.
-Compared to the more manicured Royal Parks, it is more rugged with woodland, ponds and trails covering almost 800 acres.
-Historic Kenwood House and the Hill Garden and Pergola have more formal grounds nestled in the centre.
+Hampstead Heath is perhaps the area’s key draw.
+Its rugged woodland, ponds and trails cover almost 800 acres.
+Kenwood House and the Hill Garden and Pergola have more formal grounds nestled in the centre.
 In summer, the Heath hosts late night open air concerts while open water swimmers brave the ponds all year round.

-Further West, the area between Finchley Road and Hampstead Tube has more premium properties with generous gardens, off road parking and able to accommodate larger families and staff – Greenaway Gardens and Redington Road perform strongly.
+The area between Hampstead Tube and Finchley Road to the West has larger properties able to house staff with generous gardens and off street parking.
+Greenaway Gardens and Redington Road perform strongly.
 Best-in-class properties can stay in the same family for generations and are sometimes discretely trialled off market.